Dog-Face-Development/.github/profile/README.md

 ### Need Help?

-See how you can contribute by reading our [`CONTRIBUTING`](https://github.com/Dog-Face-Development/.github/blob/main/CONTRIBUTING.md) doc, and make sure you're contributions follow our [`CODE_OF_CONDUCT`](https://github.com/Dog-Face-Development/.github/blob/main/CODE_OF_CONDUCT.md).
+See how you can contribute by reading our [`CONTRIBUTING`](https://github.com/Dog-Face-Development/.github/blob/main/CONTRIBUTING.md) doc, and make sure your contributions follow our [`CODE_OF_CONDUCT`](https://github.com/Dog-Face-Development/.github/blob/main/CODE_OF_CONDUCT.md).
 Thanks for taking the time to contribute!
 Happy open sourcing!